biocatiit/website/content/scihi/2017_sosnick_highlight.rst

 one rigid structure, but a significant fraction of all proteins are too flexible to be studied using these methods.
-Even worse, results from two of the most commonly used methods to study IDPs disagree with each other," said Patricia Clark, a biophysicist at Notre Dame and co-author of the study published in :Science:.
+Even worse, results from two of the most commonly used methods to study IDPs disagree with each other," said Patricia Clark, a biophysicist at Notre Dame and co-author of the study published in *Science*.
 "So we developed a novel analysis procedure to help resolve this."

 Clark worked with Tobin Sosnick, a professor at the University of Chicago, to develop a new